FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

+We evaluate \toolname{} and compare against ZooKeeper in four domains: read performance, write latency, service monitoring, and cost trade-offs.

-\subsection{Read Operations}
+\subsubsection{Read Operations}

-ZooKeeper is a system designed for fast read operations, and our serverless \toolname{} must also offer efficient reads.
-We evaluate the \code{get\_data} operation that retrieves a node from storage, timing the retrieval on the user side.
-In addition to the persistent S3 storage selected as the user data store, we evaluate DynamoDB and Redis (\code{t3.small} VM), and compare \toolname{} against ZooKeeper.
+ZooKeeper is designed for efficient read operations, and our \toolname{} must offer the same.
+We evaluate the \code{get\_data} operation that retrieves a ZooKeeper node, timing the retrieval on the user side.
+On AWS, we evaluate S3, DynamoDB and Redis (\code{t3.small} VM) as the user data store.
+On GCP, we evaluate Cloud Storage and Datastore.
 We repeat the measurements 100 times for each node size and present results in Figure~\ref{fig:faaskeeper_read}.
+We compare \toolname{} against ZooKeeper, placing the benchmarking client in the same cloud region zone as one of ZooKeeper's nodes.

-While using DynamoDB can be tempting to provide lower latency on small nodes, this NoSQL database is not designed to serve as a persistent and frequently read data store.
-Even though it is price efficient up to 4 kB of data, the cost grows quickly: reading 128 kB data is 20x more expensive than S3 since the latter costs only \$0.4 for one million reads.
+Hybrid storage distributes nodes between both storage options (Section~\ref{sec:faaskeeper_cloud_data_storage}), allowing us to benefit from the low latency of DynamoDB on small nodes while placing large user data to S3.
+This avoids the cost explosion as reading 128 kB data from DynamoDB is 20x more expensive than S3.
 ZooKeeper offers much lower latency as it serves data from memory over a warm TCP connection: \toolname{} matches its performance with an in-memory store.

-Sorting results, watches, and deserialization adds between 1.9 and 2.5\% overhead in our Python implementation.
+Sorting results, watches, and deserialization in the client library adds between 1.9 and 2.5\% overhead in our Python implementation.

 \begin{summaryBox}{boxOliveGreen} \toolname{} offers fast reads whose performance is bounded by the latency and throughput of the underlying cloud storage, with a stable cost proportional to workload. \end{summaryBox}